Relevant Legal Training / Relevant Legal Practice or Work

 Calculation

-The commencement and the last day of RLT, RLP and RLW cannot be a Saturday, Sunday or gazetted Public Holiday.
+RLT, RLP and RLW cannot start or end on a Saturday, Sunday or gazetted Public Holiday.

-Any day taken as a break during RLT, RLP and RLW will have to be made up at the end of the training period, that is, the number of days of break taken will be added to, and will extend the end date of, the RLT, RLP and RLW by an equivalent number of working days.
+Any day taken as a non-working day during RLT, RLP and RLW will have to be made up at the end of the training period, that is, the number of non-working days taken will be added to, and will extend the end date of the RLT, RLP and RLW by an equivalent number of working days.

-When determining the end date of RLT, RLP and RLW due to making up for leave taken, Saturdays, Sundays and gazetted Public Holidays cannot be counted.
-For example, if 2 days of break were taken, then the training period will end 2 working days later than it would have if the 2 days of break had not been taken.
-This applies similarly to days declared by law practices as a holiday or non-working day when that day is not a gazetted Public Holiday.
-For the avoidance of doubt, any break taken in lieu of a Saturday that was a gazetted Public Holiday will not be counted as a break.
+When determining the end date of RLT, RLP and RLW due to making up for the non-working days, Saturdays, Sundays and gazetted Public Holidays cannot be counted.
+For example, if 2 non-working days were taken, then the training period will end 2 working days later than it would have if the 2 non-working days had not been taken.

 Illustration 1:

-Ethel commenced her RLT in a Singapore law practice on 12 August 2024 (Monday).
-She took 3 days of leave, and the firm was closed for 2 days.
+Ethel commenced her RLT in a Singapore law practice on 10 November 2025 (Monday).
+She took 5 non-working days.

 Her calculation is as follows: